-I christened this recipe Doab (doh-aahb) Fish Fry since it is a confluence of Shan fish fry and my ingredients, just like a meeting of rivers in the land of the five rivers, Punjab.
-(Yes I know there is a Doab region of U.P.)
+I christened this recipe Doab (doh-aahb) Fish Fry since it is a confluence of Shan fish fry and my ingredients, just like a meeting of rivers in The Land of the Five Rivers, Punjab. :)

 Doab Fish Fry:

 1 lbs Swai fish filets cut into 2-3 inch chunks or large nuggets (or any other white, mild tasting fish like tilapia or king fish)

 3 tbs vinegar

 1 box Shan Lahori Fish Mix

 1/4 cup of besan (chickpea flour) plus 2 tablespoons

 3 pieces of garlic